BYU-CS-260/lab3/TUTORIAL.md

 ## Navigating with buttons

 We would like to be able to navigate to comics written on other days.
 To do this, add some buttons to `index.html`:
 We have provided you with the button for Previous.
-Add Next and First.
+Add Next, First and Last.

 ## Navigating to a random comic

 We'll now add another button to navigate to a random comic.
-To do this, add the button after the other buttons in `index.html`:
+To do this, add the button with the other buttons in `index.html`:

 You will want to generate a random number between 1 and the maximum this.state.lastComic